PerchSecurity/perch-data/README.md

 );
 ```

+### Optimistic UI updates with via optimisticUpdate()

+After sending data to the server you may want to update the UI before refetching - that's why `optimisticUpdate()` exists.
+This function can be used to temporarily update the data _for the current component_.
+This **does not** update the store so it will not apply to other components that are observing the query.

 ### Error handling

 Currently `withData` assumes that your error will be [formatted like an Axios error](https://github.com/axios/axios#handling-errors).
 This was explicitly added to filter out any errors from the child component that were not caused by data fetching.